conor-williams/AOC/README.md

 <pre>
 Warning: some of the input files are incorrect giving the wrong answer - corrected soon in the next week or so 09/05/2025
+	i think it might be for low numbered puzzles
 	Install:
 o green button Code -> Download Zip o unzip AOC-main.zip